joshwadd/Advanced_Lane_Detection/README.md

 ## Lane Detection Pipeline

 The processing pipeline used for the lane detection and identification of lane properties is composed of the following key steps.
-These are further
+These are further outlined
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzgxODc4NzFdfQ==
+eyJoaXN0b3J5IjpbLTU2NTQ0NjUwN119
 -->